ventinus/FoosballGame/README.md

 Receives input from connected sensors on a Raspberry Pi, keeping track of score and saving games

 # Next Steps:
-- display cursor with players to make changes
 - literally wire everything up and try it out!

 # TODOS (no particular order):